AthenaisGautier/athenaisgautier.github.io/_pages/cv.md

 * In organizing committee : [Lifting Inference with Kernel Embeddings 2023](https://like23-bern.github.io/) *June 26-30, 2023*.
 * Main organizer of the workshop : [Current frontiers in Gaussian Processes](https://frontiersgp-bern2022.github.io/) *Aug.
 24-26, 2022*.
 * In organizing committee and webmaster : [Lifting Inference with Kernel Embeddings 2022](https://like22-bern.github.io/) *Jan.
 10-14, 2022*.
-* Reviewer for Artificial Intelligence and Statistics (AISTATS) 2022, 2023 and for the workshop : Machine Learning and the Physical Sciences at NeurIPS 2021, 2022.
+* Reviewer for Artificial Intelligence and Statistics (AISTATS) 2022, 2023
+* Reviewer for the workshop : Machine Learning and the Physical Sciences at NeurIPS 2021, 2022.
+* Reviewer for the workshop: Synergy of Scientific and Machine Learning Modeling at ICML 2023.